Ellen Call Long: Forestry

-Ellen Call Long was an early member of the Southern Forestry Congress, which was founded in DeFuniak Springs, Florida, at the annual Chautauqua winter conference in 1884.
-It was as a result of this group's efforts that Arbor Day first gained recognition in states throughout the south, including Florida.
-Long was appointed as Secretary of the group, and was among the delegates present when they joined the American Forestry Congress in 1888.
-At the meeting of the American Forestry Congress held in Atlanta in 1888, she presented a paper titled “Notes of Some of the Forest Features of Florida,” which was later published in the Proceedings.
-Describing fires as absolutely essential for the growth of longleaf pine forests in the south, it was one of the earliest published pieces to advocate for controlled burning at a time when the accepted forestry standards called for total fire suppression.
+Ellen Call Long was an early member of the Southern Forestry Congress, founded in DeFuniak Springs, Florida, at the annual Chautauqua Winter Conference in 1884.
+As a result of this group's efforts, Arbor Day first gained recognition in states throughout the Southern United States, including Florida.
+Long was appointed as Secretary of the group and was among the delegates present when they joined the American Forestry Congress in 1888.
+At the American Forestry Congress meeting held in Atlanta in 1888, she presented a paper titled "Notes of Some of the Forest Features of Florida," which was later published in the Proceedings.
+Describing fires as essential for the growth of longleaf pine forests in the Southern United States, it was one of the earliest published pieces to advocate for controlled burning when the accepted forestry standards called for total fire suppression.
 She went on the further draw the connection between the suppression of fire and the development of hardwood hammocks in lands that were once longleaf pine forests.
-Although the published piece received little attention at the time, it would be widely cited by early advocates of fire ecology such as Roland Harper and Herbert Stoddard as a seminal work in the field.
+Although the published piece received little attention then, it would be widely cited by early advocates of fire ecology, such as Roland Harper and Herbert Stoddard, as a seminal work in the field.